umnilab/METS-R_HPC/README.md

-This is the repository for the HPC module of [METS-R SIM](https://github.com/umnilab/METS-R_SIM), please refer to the online [document](https://umnilab.github.io/METS-R_doc) for the latest instructions.
+This is the repository for the HPC module of [METS-R SIM](https://github.com/umnilab/METS-R_SIM).
+Docker is required and it is highly recommended to go through the interactive_example.ipynb notebook.
+For the latest instructions, please refer to the online [document](https://umnilab.github.io/METS-R_doc).